Constructing a 3D Scene from a Single Image: Experiments

 \subsection{Experimental Setup}

 \paragraph{Benchmark} To the best of our knowledge, there is no established benchmark for 3D outdoor scene mesh generation from single images.
-Therefore, we construct a custom test set by prompting GPT-4o~\cite{hurst2024gpt} to generate 100 diverse top-down scene images in a variety of styles, such as “snow village,” “desert town,” and more.
+Therefore, we construct a custom test set by prompting GPT-4o~\citep{hurst2024gpt} to generate 100 diverse top-down scene images in a variety of styles, such as “snow village,” “desert town,” and more.
 The generation details can be found in Appendix~\ref{appendix:gpt}.

-\textbf{Metrics~} In the absence of ground-truth meshes, we measure performance through pairwise comparisons between models.
-For every reference image, two generated scenes are evaluated on three criteria: geometry quality, layout coherence, and texture coherence. \textit{Geometry quality} assesses which mesh contains more detailed and fine-grained structures closer to the image evidence. \textit{Layout coherence} evaluates whether the generated mesh has the same layout as the reference image. \textit{Texture coherence} measures how well the generated mesh texture aligns with the corresponding parts of the reference image.
-Each pair is scored by two independent Amazon Mechanical Turk annotators, yielding a \textbf{human-preference win rate}.
-We additionally obtain a \textbf{GPT-4o-based weighted win rate}: GPT-4o is shown the same pair, returns token probabilities for alternatives “A” and “B,” and we treat \(P(\text{A})\) as a soft vote when our method is option A (and analogously for B).
-Weighted win rate is computed as \(P(\text{win})\) if our model wins, and \(1-P(\text{lose})\) otherwise, then averaged across all pairs.
+\textbf{Metrics} Without ground-truth meshes, we evaluate pairwise model comparisons per reference image on three criteria, \emph{geometry quality}, \emph{layout coherence}, and \emph{texture coherence}, assessing detail fidelity, spatial arrangement, and texture–image alignment, respectively.
+Each pair is annotated by two AMT workers to yield a \textbf{human-preference win rate}.
+We also report a \textbf{GPT-4o weighted win rate}: given the same pair, GPT-4o outputs token probabilities for “A/B”; we use the probability of the chosen option as a soft vote and average over pairs.
 All scenes are rendered to RGB images with identical Blender settings; further GPT prompt details appear in Appendix~\ref{appendix:gpt}.
+Additionally, we report \emph{rendered-view} image metrics between each method’s render and its reference image: \textbf{CLIP} similarity (\texttt{openai/clip-vit-base-patch32}, higher is better) and \textbf{FID} (\texttt{Inception-V3}, lower is better), averaged over the test set; these complement the human/GPT criteria by measuring image-level fidelity.